Countdown to Graduation

 Class Dues

-There are lots of senior year activities, so get your class dues paid early.
+There are many senior-year activities, so pay your class dues early.